Eric-Guo/wechat/README.md

 URL address for wechat by running `rails g wechat:install` is `http://your-server.com/wechat`

-How to setup appid/corpid and secret see section.
+How to setup appid/corpid and secret see below section.

 #### Configure for command line